odenlerma/todo-app/README.md

 This was used for routing screens and passing parameters from one screen to another

 # Contributing
-Looking to contribute something to Minimal?
+Looking to contribute something to TODO?
 [Here's how you can help](/Contributing.md).

 # License: